Growth Kit 2.0 is here! CRO, Paid Ads & more! Code Kit v4.6 released for CC's new Task System.

 • .claude/commands/ - Custom slash commands

-• .claude/settings.json - Project-specific MCP servers
+• .claude/settings.json - Team-shared permissions, hooks, and MCP servers

 What's Next